ilikebooks123/Simple-Banking-System/README.md

 # Simple-Banking-System

 # Project Description
-the simple banking system is an easy to use system with the following operations:
+the simple banking system is an easy to use system to help you track money with the following operations:
 1. checking balance
 2. withdrawing
 3. dipositing